Zhu Su: Biography

 In 1398, the Hongwu Emperor died and was succeeded by his grandson, the Jianwen Emperor.
-The new government implemented a policy of "reducing the feudatories", resulting in Zhu Su being the first victim of this new policy.
-In the autumn of 1398, his second son Zhu Youxun accused him of planning a rebellion, leading to Zhu Su being imprisoned, stripped of his titles, and sent into exile in Yunnan.
-In August 1399, Zhu Di rebelled and after a three-year civil war, the Jianwen Emperor was defeated and Zhu Di took the throne as the Yongle Emperor.
-Zhu Su was able to return to Nanjing in 1402 and then to Kaifeng in 1403, resuming his previous position.
+The new government implemented a policy of "reducing the feudatories", and Zhu Su was the first victim of this new policy.
+In the autumn of 1398, the prince's second son, Zhu Youxun, accused his father of planning a rebellion.
+Zhu Su was then imprisoned, stripped of his title, and exiled to Yunnan.
+In August 1399, Zhu Di rebelled.
+After a three-year civil war, he defeated the Jianwen Emperor and took the throne as the Yongle Emperor.
+The new emperor permitted Zhu Su to return to Nanjing in 1402 and then to Kaifeng in 1403.

+Illustration from the Jiuhuang bencao depicting edible amaranth (xiancai; Amaranthus mangostanus).
+1593 edition.

-Although the Yongle Emperor provided him with double the usual princely stipend, transferred the revenues from trade taxes in Kaifeng to him, and bestowed high gifts, he was kept away from politics.
-As a result, Zhu Su turned his attention to science.
-He devoted himself to the study of botany and medicine, and in 1406, he published a botanical monograph titled Jiuhuang Bencao ("Famine Relief Herbal"), which described 414 edible wild plants.
+Although the Yongle Emperor provided Zhu Su with double the usual princely stipend, transferred the revenues from trade taxes in Kaifeng to him, and bestowed high gifts, he kept his brother away from politics.
+Zhu Su therefore turned his attention to science.
+He devoted himself to the study of botany and medicine, and in 1406, he published a botanical monograph titled Jiuhuang bencao ("Famine Relief Herbal"), which described 414 edible wild plants.
 Most of these plants (276) were not mentioned in older herbals that focused solely on medicinal plants.
 The purpose of this book was to educate readers about edible plants that could be used in the event of crop failure and famine.
-In addition to this, he also published Puji fang ("Prescriptions for Common Benefit"), a collection of 61,739 medical prescriptions.
-Not only was he a talented writer, but he was also a skilled calligrapher.
+He also published Puji fang ("Prescriptions for Common Benefit"), a collection of 61,739 medical prescriptions.
+Along with his writing, he was also a skilled calligrapher.

 In 1420, Zhu Su was summoned to Nanjing on charges of plotting a rebellion.
-He confessed to his crimes and was pardoned by the Emperor, but his personal guard was reduced to a minimum.
+He confessed to his crimes and the Emperor pardoned him, but his personal guard was reduced to a minimum.
 Zhu Su died on 2 September 1425.
 His eldest son, Zhu Youdun, was a prolific playwright who wrote over thirty plays in the zaju genre.
 He succeeded his father as the new Prince of Zhou.
-Zhu Su had a total of sixteen sons and ninthteen daughters.
+Zhu Su had sixteen sons and at least ten daughters.
 His descendants held the title of Prince of Zhou until the mid-17th century.
+The last prince, Zhu Gongxiao, engaged in the defense of Kaifeng against rebel forces led by Li Zicheng in 1641, and in 1644, after the fall of the Ming, he fled south to serve the Ming pretender Zhu Yihai.